Nissan Maru

-Nissan Maru (日産丸) was a Japanese cargo ship completed in 1939 owned by Nissan Kisen K.K. that was requestioned for service as an auxiliary collier and oiler by the Imperial Japanese Navy during World War II.
+Nissan Maru (日産丸) was a Japanese cargo ship completed in 1939 owned by Nissan Kisen K.K. that was requisitioned for service as an auxiliary collier and oiler by the Imperial Japanese Navy during World War II.
 She served with the 5th Fleet and was sunk by United States Army Air Forces bombers during the Japanese occupation of Kiska in the Aleutian Islands Campaign.

 Building and civilian service

 The vessel was laid down on 30 June 1938 by the Osaka Iron Works at its shipyard for Nissan Kisen K.K..
 Launched on 6 November of that year and named Nissan Maru, she was completed and registered at Tokyo on 15 January 1939.
 Nissan Maru was a 6,534 GRT cargo ship with a net register tonnage of 3,887.
 She was equipped with a direction finder, and had two decks with a cruiser stern.
 She had a length of 424.1 feet, a beam of 57.4 feet, and a depth of 34.4 feet.
 The ship was powered by two oil-burning Hitachi steam turbines double reduction geared to one screw shaft rated at 500 NHP.

-On 19 July 1939, while steaming down the Whangpoo River at Shanghai, she suffered a twisted bow after colliding with the SS President Coolidge while the latter was tied up at a pier.
+On 19 July 1939, while steaming down the Huangpu River at Shanghai, she suffered a twisted bow after colliding with the SS President Coolidge while the latter was tied up at a pier.
 No injuries occurred on either ship.